luciamayorf/Variant_calling_and_filtering/README.md

 # Functional annotation

 We want to functionally annotate the variants to asign them a degree of deleteriousness.
 We first run SnpEff to make sure there's no contamination.
 For that, we first need to build the reference genome database.
-For more detail, go to [Functional annotation section](https://github.com/luciamayorf/Variant_calling_and_filtering/blob/main/functional_annotation/README.md)
+For more detail, go to [Functional annotation section](https://github.com/luciamayorf/Variant_calling_and_filtering/blob/main/functional_annotation/README.md).

 ---

 # Polarization

 To polarize the SNPs (defined ancestral vs. derived alleles, we followed the parsimony criteria (as Dani and Lorena) using three species as outgroups: tiger-cat-lynx rufus.
-For more details, see [Polarization]().
+For more details, see [Polarization section](https://github.com/luciamayorf/Variant_calling_and_filtering/tree/main/Polarization).